This creamy cauliflower, sausage, and white bean soup is total comfort food. It’s full of rich, bold flavors and I love the texture!

 How To Make Cauliflower Soup

 - Sauté the vegetables.
-Add chopped onion, fennel, and cauliflower, then cook for 8-10 minutes, stirring occasionally, until veggies start to brown.
-Add finely chopped garlic, then cook for 1 minute more.
-Season with 1 ½ tsp Kosher salt and ½ tsp black pepper.
+Add chopped onion, fennel, and cauliflower, then cook for 8-10 minutes.
+Add chopped garlic, then season with a little Kosher salt and black pepper.

 - Simmer.
 Bring the soup to a boil, then reduce heat to a simmer.
 Cover, then cook for 30-40 minutes.